elementary school teacher working with children

 Building healthier schools

-Greaux Healthy’s Elementary School Health Program provides faculty and staff with evidence-backed best practices, empowering professionals with the knowledge and resources to support children and families in nutrition education and health promotion.
+Greaux Healthy’s School Health Program provides faculty and staff with evidence-backed best practices, empowering professionals with the knowledge and resources to support children and families in nutrition education and health promotion.

 Healthier students are more engaged students.